mefrem/ordhook-and-brc-20/README.md

 ordhook service start --post-to=http://localhost:3000/api/events --config-path=./Ordhook.toml
 ```

-## Creating custom views of Ordinals data with Ordhook
+## Creating custom views of ordhook Ordinals data with JavaScript

 You can extract custom, finely tailored views of ordinals inscription data by working with  ordhook payloads.
-If you look at the [./my_ordinal_app/server.js] script, you can see three, increasingly narrowly tailored, views of inscription data that ordhook delivers.
+If you look at the [`server.js`](/my_ordinal_app/server.js) script, you can see three, increasingly narrowly tailored, views of inscription data that ordhook delivers.

 Here we are simply displaying the results in the browser, but you could just as easily populate a database, or trigger another service.